api2cart/javascript-sdk/docs/ReturnApi.md

   'start': 0, // Number | This parameter sets the number from which you want to get entities 'count': 20, // Number | This parameter sets the entity amount that has to be retrieved.
 Max allowed count=250 'pageCursor': "", // String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter)
-  'params': "id,order_products", // String | Set this parameter in order to choose which entity fields you want to retrieve 'exclude': "id,order_id", // String | Set this parameter in order to choose which entity fields you want to ignore.
-Works only if parameter `params` equal force_all
-  'responseFields': "{return_code,return_message,pagination,result}", // String | Set this parameter in order to choose which entity fields you want to retrieve
   'orderId': "25", // String | Defines the order id
   'orderIds': "24,25", // String | Retrieves return requests specified by order ids 'customerId': "5", // String | Retrieves return requests specified by customer id